Krishna-Kaushal/dynamic-programming/README.md

 # dynamic-programming
-a method used in mathematics and computer science to solve complex problems by breaking them down into simpler subproblems
+a method used in mathematics and computer science to solve complex problems by breaking them down into simpler subproblems.